Many industries are adopting blockchain technology faster than anticipated. Here’s a look at blockchain technology stocks.

 With JPMorgan (NYSE:JPM) announcing the release of its JPM Coin and users now able to pay for services with crypto assets on Airbnb and Netflix (NASDAQ:NFLX), the business sphere continues to take shape.

 As blockchain technology continues to grow, there will be many opportunities for investors.
 Blockchain is not a physical asset that can be purchased, so many investors are turning to other ways of getting exposure to the blockchain space.
 There are a number of options for investing in blockchain, including in a blockchain exchange-traded fund or a blockchain stock.

 Below are just a few blockchain technology stocks for investors to consider.
 The stocks are listed in alphabetical order, and had market caps above $10 million at the time of publication.

 Blockchain technology stocks to consider

 Market cap: AU$12.72 million; current share price AU$0.02

 DigitalX provides services that include initial coin offering advising, token advising and AirPocket, which allows the secure transfer of funds.
 In addition to these services, DigitalX runs an unlisted fund of the top crypto assets that has shown superior returns over the top 10 crypto index, according to the company.

 DigitalX also operates Coincast Media, a blockchain media service that provides news and educational content for a core marketplace of viewers aged 18 to 34.

-Most recently, the company launched a bitcoin fund, which can be accessed through an unlisted fund structure at a low cost.
-DigitalX reported that it has invested roughly AU$2.75 million in the fund.
+Most recently, the blockchain tech company launched a bitcoin fund, which can be accessed through an unlisted fund structure at a low cost.
+DigitalX has invested roughly AU$2.75 million in the fund.